Components -> Minerals -> Trace elements

 Can Iron be harmful?

-What if your Iron is low?
+What if your iron is low?

 If your iron is low, it can lead to symptoms such as fatigue, weakness, and difficulty concentrating.
 It's important to consult a healthcare professional to determine the cause of low iron and to discuss potential treatment options, which may include dietary changes, iron supplements, or other interventions.

-How do vegans get their Iron intake?
+How do vegans get their iron intake?

 Vegans can get their iron intake from plant-based sources such as legumes (lentils, beans, chickpeas), tofu, tempeh, fortified cereals, quinoa, nuts, seeds, and dark leafy greens (spinach, kale, Swiss chard).
 Consuming vitamin C-rich foods alongside these iron sources can enhance the absorption of non-heme iron found in plant-based foods.